Organization of the Luftwaffe (1933–1945): Organisational levels

 These three branches were further divided into sub-branches such as Paratroops, air engineering, air medical corps and air-crew.
-Since the Luftwaffe was organized in a geographical fashion rather than on a strategic functional basis, it had an independent administrative as well as an operational command structures.
+Since the Luftwaffe was organised in a geographical fashion rather than on a strategic functional basis, it had independent administrative as well as operational command structures.
 Each geographical area had its own supply and maintenance corps.
 For this reason, any aviation units moving within that geographical area did not need to carry its own maintenance staff.
 This allowed for a great deal of mobility within the Luftwaffe.

 Strategic

 Strategically, all three German military forces were part of a single service called, "The Defensive Power" (Die Wehrmacht; from wehren (Verb), to defend; and die Macht, the Power, Might) controlled by the Oberkommando der Wehrmacht (OKW); the head of the OKW was part of the Cabinet.
 Within the OKW, each service was headed by its own operational command: